fakefrogs/CnOGo/READ_ME.txt

 Semester project for Mobile Apps class.
 "CnO Go" is a simple combat game based on the comic series "Clyde n Owen".

+//--  Your Choice Project Update  --//
+  --  April, 17th 2018

+Began implementation of actual gameplay.
+Created a Character class to assist in creating both player and opponent characters durring MatchActivity.
+This class receives an integer value used to determine which character should be instantiated (these are passed by the intent that calls the activity).
+As well, methods are provided to access character name, ability names, and ability values.

+MatchActivity now has basic gameplay mechanics playable.
+Code for methods that process player's move, opponent's move, health and victory checks has largely been implemented.
+Character abilities One and Two have been implemented along with hit chances and defense chances (These determine how much damage an attack will do and how effective the defense will be).

+Ability Three has not been implemented at this stage.
+When the player and opponent use ability Three, nothing happens at this point.
+Silly messages are displayed in the combat info textview instead.

+Have begun preparation for adding more visual resources for characters.
+Code has been put in place to assign the images for each character once these images have been drawn up.

 //--  Saving Data Project update  --//
   --  April, 3rd 2018